 The syllable-poor nature of Chinese is one reason why, for foreigners, Chinese words may seem to look alike.
-The other reason is that although modern Chinese has many two-syllable words, it has relatively few that are longer, and it has an unusual proportion of single syllable words.
-This is an inheritance from the monosyllabic structure of ancient Chinese, where perhaps ninety-five percent of words were one syllable, denoted by a single written character.
-Having few syllable choices and short words does lead to an unusual degree of resemblance among words transcribed into our Roman alphabet, and it makes it hard for Westerners when they encounter Chinese names and terms in their own script.
-In Chinese, the ambiguity is greatly reduced by the other striking feature of the language - written characters - which we'll discuss below.
+Having few syllable choices, there is an unusual degree of resemblance among words transcribed into our Roman alphabet, and it makes it hard for Westerners when they encounter Chinese names and terms in their own script.
+In Chinese, the ambiguity is greatly reduced by the other striking feature of the language - written characters.